 (National Black Radio Hall of Fame's Constituents are actively involved in Radio Broadcasting)

 Marsha Washington George

-2nd Vice President of the National Board of the National Black Radio Hall of Fame and President of the Southeastern Region.
+2nd Vice President of the National Board of the National Black Radio Hall of Fame and President of the Atlanta Chapter.

 Author, America's only African American Female Radio Historian, Former Chairperson of the National Broadcasting Professionals Coalition of Radio.
 Atlanta, Ga.
 Retired AT&T Network Engineering Project Manager.

 Don Cody - National Black Radio Hall of Fame Florida Chapter President.

 Don Cody - is a highly respected, seasoned radio veteran with a gracious 50 years in the broadcast industry.
 He has managed top radio stations in St. Louis, Charlotte, Little Rock, Tampa, Norfolk and other major cities.
 Don founded Moses Media, Inc. Throughout the years, Moses Media, Inc. has become a Major Media Conglomerate working with clients such as; Michael Jackson, Alicia Keys, Lil' Wayne, Mariah Carey, 50 Cent, Prince, Ciara, Boyz II Men, Kanye West, Beyonce, Ludacris, Future, Rick Ross, Nicki Manaj and many, many more.